TrustTheVote-Project/VoteTrackerPlus/docs/tech/voter-receipt-details.md

 Per the overview of the VTP git directory and submodule layout as described in ../tech-overview.md, any phyiscal location that will be scanning and entering ballots will have a local git repo.
 It is possible for two distinct physical locations to share one git repo, but it is is up to the election officials to trade off the risks, costs, and benefits of sharing one a repo in physically separate locations.
 (Note - VTP may not want to support this.)

 Per the git submodule layout, the git repo ultimately  associated with CVRs will have a CVRs subdirectory.
-In the CVRs directory there is a single file called 'contest.cvr'.
-The contest.cvr file will contain a JSON rendering of a specific contest on the voter's ballot.
+In the CVRs directory there is a single file called 'contest.json'.
+The contest.json file will contain a JSON rendering of a specific contest on the voter's ballot.
 Each contest will be checked into a separate git branch albeit the same file.
 The git branching naming convention is something like the following:

 ```bash
 $ git checkout -b <contest>/<short GUID> <random master branch commit>